 NOT SURE WHETHER YOU NEED TO GO TO URGENT CARE OR THE ER?

-Making the right choice could save your life.WHEN YOU SHOULD GO TO URGENT CARE?
+Making the right choice could save your life.WHEN YOU SHOULD GO TO THE EMERGENCY CENTER?

 - Difficulty breathing